Skip to main content

 Two things flex those bands hardest.
 First, who pays for rooms: at resort weddings the room block is frequently guest-paid, which quietly removes the largest single line from your budget while your guests get a five-star Chianti stay they'd happily book anyway.
 Second, the calendar — a Saturday in September prices very differently from a Thursday in May.
 To pressure-test these numbers against your own guest count and season, run them through our Italian wedding budget calculator.

-The buyout question
+The exclusivity question

 Sleeps on site: the 68-room reality

 For a 50-guest wedding, that maths is luxurious: everyone sleeps inside the village, nobody needs a shuttle, and the party never really ends — it just migrates from the piazza to the pool the next morning.
 There is no overflow problem to solve at this guest count.
-Even at the venue's full 200-guest cocktail capacity (La Piazza seats 130 for dinner; Sala Ombrone and the Library combine for 120 indoors), the on-site stock covers more of the list than almost any competitor, with Siena's hotels twenty minutes away absorbing the remainder.
+Even at the venue's full 150-guest cocktail capacity (La Piazza seats 130 for dinner; Sala Ombrone and the Library combine for 120 indoors), the on-site stock covers more of the list than almost any competitor, with Siena's hotels twenty minutes away absorbing the remainder.

 Contrast that with classic private villas, where sleeping 20 on site and scattering 30 more across agriturismi is the norm — the resort model is precisely what couples with older relatives or young families tend to be paying for.